toptensoftware/RichTextKit/docsrc/basics.md

 ## Text Blocks

-RichTextKit primarily works with text blocks.
-A text block represents a single block of text - essentially a paragraph.
+RichTextKit primarily works with individual blocks of text where each is essentially a paragraph.

-RichTextKit doesn't provide higher level constructs like list items, block quotes, tables, table cells, divs etc...
+RichTextKit doesn't provide document level constructs like list items, block quotes, tables, table cells, divs etc...
 This project is strictly about laying out a single block of text with rich (aka attributed) text and then providing various functions for working with that text block.